lptstr/lptstr-scoop/README.md

 ```

 ### I want to add an app!
 No problem!
-Simply fork this repository and create a JSON file with the app manifest, using the guide [here](https://github.com/lukesampson/scoop/wiki/App-Manifests).
+Simply fork this repository and create a JSON file with the app manifest, using the guide [here](https://github.com/lukesampson/scoop/wiki/App-Manifests) here in the Scoop repository.
 Once you are done, just create a pull request describing which app you added, what it does, who is the creator of the app, and the latest version of the app.
 If possible, add the homepage and/or the repository link also.

 If you are adding a CLI utility that is hosted on GitHub and that is offered as a single, portable, standalone EXE, see the `genact.json` file for an example.
 If the application is an application on GitHub that need one or more files available on the internet to work properly, see the [Alacritty manifest](https://github.com/Kiedtl/open-scoop/blob/be9fb4a6b72ae6b436512dad6336f598ed154c64/alacritty.json#L22) for an example of how this can be worked around.

 #### Requirements for adding an app
 1. `Hello World` apps are not allowed.
 2. The app added MUST be the full version of the app, not a trial version (although exceptions are made to this rule - see `sublime-text.json`).
 3. There aren't any more requirements.

-### What sort of apps are allowed?
-Anything, really.
-Browsers, IRC clients, CLI utilities, Email clients, IM clients, terminals, file managers, text editors, IDEs, word processors (like LibreOffice or the Google Docs desktop app), music players, games, spreadsheet programs, anything.
-Apps that can be used to websites, such as Windows version of `wpscan`or other utilities like `XerXes` and viruses aren't allowed.

 ### List of application currenly in the bucket
 **Note**: this list may be outdated.
 See APPLIST.md for a complete, up-to-date listing of apps.